 How To Start A Worn Bin Out Of An Old Storage Bin

-1. Drill some holes in the bottom + on the sides of your bin.
+1. Gather a 5 gallon storage bin (I recommend rescuing one from a landfill).
+Next, drill some holes in the bottom + on the sides of your bin.
 Worms breathe through their skin & leachate (a liquid caused by decomposition will drop out of the bottom, so plan for this.

-2. Gather some moist (very moist!) bedding // carbon components.
+2. Then, gather some moist (very moist!) bedding // carbon components.
 Leaves contain microbial networks that will keep worms happy and healthy.
-But, brown bags (Trader Joe’s bags have a compostable label & I’ve composted hundreds!), cardboard, a small amount of bark or wood chips will work too!
+But, brown bags will work (Trader Joe’s bags have a compostable label & I’ve composted hundreds!), cardboard boxes from anywhere, a small amount of bark or wood chips will do!

 3. Add the worms to the bin + put in a cool place in summer + a warmer spot in winter.
 I compost outside, so I seek sun spots.
 In summer, I seek shady spots.
 I would start with a minimum of 250 & add castings as well as worms to inoculate your bin with microbial networks!